Query Classification Can Depend on Which Entity is Associated with A Query That A Page is Optimized For

 As a website owner, the people at Google want to know how well they are doing and improve when they can.
 One of the best measures might be if they are helping people find what they are looking for.
-There are several ways to use to try to measure how satisfied searchers might seem to be with search results they see.
+There are several ways to use to try to measure how satisfied searchers might seem to be with the search results.
 According to the patent, they can include a number of the following:

 Long Clicks and Short Clicks

-The quality of result statistics for a document can be derived from user behavior data associated with the document, such as “click data.”
+The quality of result statistics for a document can come from user behavior data associated with the document, such as “click data.”

 How long does someone view or “dwell” on a query result document after selecting it from a document results list at a query?

-A longer time spent dwelling on a document termed a “long click”, can indicate that a user found the document to be relevant for their query.
+A longer time spent dwelling on a “long click” document can indicate that a user found the document relevant for their query.
 See the section on long clicks in: Does Google Use Reachability Scores in Ranking Resources?

 A brief period viewing a document, “short click,” may be interpreted as a document without much relevance.

 Tracking Eye Movements

-Another type of user behavior data is based on tracking eye movements of users as they view search results.
+Another type of user behavior data is tracking users’ eye movements as they view search results.
 You can see which results appeared to be most interesting, and which people spent the most time reading.

 Purchase Decision Data